NVIDIA/TensorRT/samples/opensource/sampleINT8/README.md

 INT8 engines are build from 32-bit network definitions, similarly to 32-bit and 16-bit engines, but with more configuration steps.
 In particular, the builder and network must be configured to use INT8, which requires per-tensor dynamic ranges.
 The INT8 calibrator can determine how best to represent weights and activations as 8-bit integers and sets the per tensor dynamic ranges accordingly.
 Alternatively, you can set custom per tensor dynamic ranges; this is covered in sampleINT8API.

-This sample is accompanied by the [MNIST training set](https://github.com/BVLC/caffe/blob/master/data/mnist/get_mnist.sh) located in the `TensorRT-x.x.x.x/data/mnist` directory, where `x.x.x.x` is your installed version of TensorRT.
+This sample requires the [MNIST training set](https://github.com/BVLC/caffe/blob/master/data/mnist/get_mnist.sh).
+Download this script into the `TensorRT-x.x.x.x/data/mnist` directory, where `x.x.x.x` is your installed version of TensorRT, and execute the script to download the required data.
 The packaged MNIST model that is shipped with this sample is based on [lenet.prototxt](https://github.com/BVLC/caffe/edit/master/examples/mnist/lenet.prototxt).
 For more information, see the [MNIST BVLC Caffe example](https://github.com/BVLC/caffe/tree/master/examples/mnist).

-The packaged data set file that is shipped with this sample is based on the [MNIST data set](https://github.com/BVLC/caffe/tree/master/data/mnist).
-However, the batch file generation from the above data set is described in [Batch files for calibration](#batch-files-for-calibration).
+The data set used by this sample is based on the [MNIST data set](https://github.com/BVLC/caffe/tree/master/data/mnist).
+The batch file generation from the above data set is described in [Batch files for calibration](#batch-files-for-calibration).

 Specifically, this sample performs the following steps: